 Each match shall consist of two equal halves of nine minutes.
 A half time period of two (2) minutes shall apply to all matches.

-Each Club must nominate a team comprising of 14 players and a total of five interchange players may be used on an unlimited interchange basis throughout the match.
+Each Club must nominate a team comprising of 14 players and a total of five interchange players may be used on an unlimited interchange basis throughout the match and no more than three players may be involved in the interchange process at any one time.

 All scrums shall be formed with a maximum of five players from each team (three players in the front row and two in the second row).